top of page

 You Can Look And Feel Like You Again

-Relaxation, stretching, massage and patience play an important role in Facial Palsy recovery.
+Relaxation, stretching, massage, and patience play a crucial role in Facial Palsy recovery.
 Many of the facial muscles thread into each other and work together.
 In fact all of the muscles in the body work in pairs, including the facial muscles.
 As one muscle contracts, the other muscle relaxes or lengthens.
 The muscle that is contracting is called the agonist and the muscle that is relaxing or lengthening is called the antagonist.

 Both must happen to complete a movement or expression.